rpalo/inkblot/README.md

 - Configure sass/scss output style in config?
 - Figure out how to do relative pathing for includes?
 - There's room for more fancy static file specification (specific files or directories or patterns), but right now, it works by any non-recognized file extension being considered a static file.
 And at least now it handles binary files smoothly as well.
+- The development server needs to be a *lot* better.
+More responsive closing, auto-reloading, etc.

 ## Contributing